2022 premium rates

-WorkSafeBC announces that the preliminary average base premium rate for 2022 is proposed to be 1.55 percent of employers' assessable payroll, which has been maintained at the same level since 2018.
+WorkSafeBC announces that the average base premium rate for 2022 is 1.55 percent of employers' assessable payroll, which has been maintained at the same level since 2018.
 Our strong financial results have enabled us to keep the average rate flat for 2022.

 Together with worker and employer stakeholders, we're working to reduce serious injuries and enhance return-to-work opportunities.
 In doing this, we can collectively help to prevent injuries, improve return-to-work outcomes, and ultimately lower insurance rates.